 Keeping track of your to-do list is crucial to the success of any tax practice.
-The Task feature helps you to keep your work on track, designate duties to team members, and ensure that everyone, including you, stays focused.
-It allows you to see who’s doing what and what’s next on your daily to-do list.
+The Tasks feature comes in handy for keeping your work on track, designating duties to team members, and ensuring that everyone, including yourself, stays focused.
+It allows you to follow who’s doing what and what’s next on your daily to-do list.

 Creating a Task

 You have three options for how to create tasks:

 - Automatically after a certain action takes place.
 This is done with automated actions.
 See details in a separate article.

 - From email.
 This is done from your Inbox+ page by clicking on Create task link.
 See details in a separate article.

 A task can be manually created either by you or any team member with granted access rights.
 Follow these steps: